 - Pure Maple syrup for serving

-- Combine almond milk with apple cider vinegar, let sit for 5 to 10 minutes while you gather the rest of the ingredients.
+- Combine soy milk with apple cider vinegar, let sit for 5 to 10 minutes.1 cup organic soy milk, 1 tablespoon apple cider vinegar

 - Mash banana with a fork.
-Add vanilla and mashed banana to the milk mixture and combine with whisk.
+Add vanilla extract and mashed banana to the milk mixture and combine with whisk.1 ripe banana with brown spots, 1 teaspoon vanilla extract

 - Add liquid mixture to dry mixture and mix with a whisk.
 Let sit for 10 minutes.